Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/Introduction/Graph Theory.md

 The edge represents a one-way connection, meaning you can only traverse from the source to the destination, not the other way around.

+In one restricted but very common sense of the term, a graph is an ordered pair G = ( V , E ) comprising:
+- V, a set of vertices (also called nodes or points)
+- E, a set edges, which are **ordered** pairs of vertices.